-After reducing our CO2 emissions as much as possible, we have offset the majority of the rest.
-This means paying someone else to reduce their carbon emissions by an amount equal to our own footprint – saving one tonne of CO2 elsewhere in the world for every tonne that WPP creates.
-We purchased 585,000 tonnes of CO2 offset to be used between 2007 and 2009.
-Over the three years we emitted 743,939 tonnes of CO2.
+After reducing our CO2 emissions as much as possible, we offset the majority of the rest.
+This means paying someone else to reduce their carbon emissions by an amount equal to our own footprint – saving one tonne of CO2 elsewhere in the world for one tonne that WPP creates.

-All carbon offset projects supported by WPP are renewable energy projects (e.g. wind, hydro and solar).
+All carbon offset projects supported by WPP are renewable energy projects.
 We do not support forestry offset.
-Through the CarbonNeutral Company, an offset provider, we currently fund six projects, including wind farms and hydroelectric projects in China, wind power generation in India and hydro generation in Guatemala.
-All of the projects are certified to the Voluntary Carbon Standard, a global standard for voluntary offset projects.
+Through the CarbonNeutral Company we currently fund seven projects, including wind farm and hydroelectric projects in China and wind and solar generation in India.

 One of these is the Jamnagar Wind Power Project, which is helping to reduce India’s reliance on fossil fuels by building new wind turbines.
 It costs more to generate electricity from wind rather than coal in India, which means finance from offset projects is often key to making wind farms in the country commercially viable.
 The project will provide reliable, renewable power to the electricity grid and will provide jobs for people in nearby villages.
 The turbines being built in the states of Rajasthan, Gujarat and Karnataka will have a combined capacity of 147MW.